- Sustainable Process Technology

 The contribution of industry to the transition to a sustainable energy system and reduction of CO2-emissions is essential.
 Dutch industry requires more than 500 PJ of heat per year.
 This heat is required to enable reactions, separation processes or for heating feedstocks.
 This energy demand is almost completely covered by the use of fossil sources such as natural gas, oil and coal.
-There are three routes towards sustainable industrial heat: process efficiency, reuse and upgrading waste, making the heat supply more sustainable.
+This can be reduced via three routes: process efficiency, reuse and upgrading waste, making the heat supply more sustainable.

 Get in contact with Anton Wemmers

 TNO develops innovative technologies and processes that reduce the fossil energy use, energy costs and CO2-emissisions for industry.
 In this way, we help government, industry and society with a transition to a reliable, sustainable energy system and meeting our climate targets.
 TNO cooperates with the manufacturing industry and industrial end-users on technological solutions to achieve this more sustainable industry.

 Companies are increasingly looking for sustainable solutions for their processes.
 This is motivated by legislation, consumer demands for more sustainable products and cost reductions.
 The Netherlands has a large share of energy intensive heavy industry (chemicals, refining, steel, food, paper) with a large demand for heat.
 By decreasing the dependency on fossil energy carriers, the Netherlands and these industries benefit from increased competitiveness in the global market.

 In addition, the Dutch knowledge economy profits from the development of innovative products and processes that have an export potential for technology suppliers.
 In this way, the transition to a sustainable energy system contributes to reinforcement of Dutch economy and stimulates job creation opportunities.

 This is a route in which we develop efficient processes or unit operations for application in existing and new processes, thereby achieving a significant, step-by-step reduction in energy consumption.